cloudflare/cloudflare-docs/content/magic-firewall/how-to/collect-pcaps.md

 - `colo`: This specifies the `colo` name we want to capture packets from.
 For example, `ord02`.

 Two optional fields are available to limit the amount of packets captured:
 - `packet_limit`: The number of packets to limit the PCAP.
 This number should be less than `10000` and cannot be set to zero.
+This field can be used with both `full` and `simple` PCAP types.
 - `byte_limit`: The number of bytes to limit the PCAP.
 This number should be less than `1000000000` bytes.
+This field can only be used with a `full` PCAP type.

 In addition to the above fields, the JSON body can optionally filter packets by specifying any of